pyavitz/debian-image-builder/README.md

 A systemd service runs 'governor -r' during boot.
 ```
 #### Overclocking (NanoPC-T4 & Odroid N2/+)
+By default the NanoPC-T4 and Odroid N2/+ run slightly under clocked as a safety precaution.
+If you decide to overclock the board, make sure you are using passive and active cooling.
 ```sh
 echo "overclock=1" | sudo tee /etc/opt/overclock.txt
 sudo service tweaks restart